HLGreer/3D-Fitting/README.md

 planefit.m : Fits a data set to a plane using Least Squares Regression.
 Returns the error metric.

-Originally produced for CISC 271, Scientific Computing, at Queen's University, Canada.
-Algorithms adapted from Class Notes for
+Originally produced for CISC 271, Scientific Computing, at Queen's University.
+This has since been further adapted and changed for other usages.
-CISC 271, Winter 2016, by Dr. Randy Ellis.
-Implementation by Hannah Greer, Winter 2016.
-Since adapted for other personal usage.